optimisme/inapp-routing/README.md

 If the routes are relative to a base, define the 'routing.base' like in the example (where it is used to make it compatible with github pages and sets all routes after '/html5-routing')

+**NOTE**: Do not set 'display: none' for 'route-screen' as a default value, or the library will hang

 Finally, 'route-screen' elements can define two functions:

 `<route-screen id='home' onshow='console.log(this.args)'>Home screen contents</route-screen>`